ConsoleTVs/erik.cat/src/content/blog/7-query-docs.md

 | **events**         | `EventTarget`      | `new EventTarget()`             | A `EventTarget` indicating the event system to use.                                                                                                                                                                                                       |
 | **broadcast**      | `BroadcastChannel` | `new BroadcastChannel('query')` | A `BroadcastChannel` indicating the broadcast channel to use.
 If not provided, the broadcast feature won't be used as it would require cleanup.
 If you're using lambda query via a specific library such as React, this is handled automatically for you. |

-## Lazy Configuration or Re-Configuration
+### Lazy configuration

-You can re-configure an Lambda Query instance by calling the `configure` function provided by the instance and passing it the exact same options as the original constructor, however, the options will be merged with the current instance options rather than replaced, therefore there's no need to pass in the whole configuration, you can just give it the options you wish
+You can reconfigure an Lambda Query instance by calling the `configure` function provided by the instance and passing it the exact same options as the original constructor, however, the options will be merged with the current instance options rather than replaced, therefore there's no need to pass in the whole configuration, you can just give it the options you wish